The AI-Ready Non-Profit Back Office · Part 03

 What This Means for the Non-Profit Sector

-The constraint is no longer technical skill — it is domain knowledge and the willingness to build.
+The constraint is now domain knowledge and the willingness to build.

 Chapter 03 of 03